 3. Foundation Plants

-You might notice that azaleas are often used as foundation plants (planted next to the foundation of the home) because they are the perfect size and shape to fill the role.
+You might notice that azaleas are often used as foundation plants (planted next to the foundation of the home).
+This is because they are the perfect size and shape to fill the role.
 They also look great in the full- to part-shade conditions that you often have right next to the house.
 Plus, the bright flowers look gorgeous against a wall of any color.

 4. Container Specimens

-Compact azaleas (like Double Shot®) are perfect for containers and are great for adding a pop of color to patios, porches, and outdoor rooms.
+Compact azaleas (like Double Shot®) are perfect for containers.
+They are great for adding a pop of color to patios, porches, and outdoor rooms.

 5. Garden Specimens